-The foliage of the amelanchier hedge itself is an attractive green during the height of the season, before colouring colouring to rich autumn hues of yellow, orange and red later in the year.
+The foliage of the Amelanchier hedge itself is an attractive green during the height of the season, before colouring to rich autumn hues of yellow, orange and red later in the year.

 Growth Rate for Snowy Mespilus Hedges